-Tabouli would have to be my favourite salad of all time.
+Tabouli would have to be my favorite salad of all time.
 As my Lebanese friend (who taught me how to make this) always humorously reminds me as we chow down with love, “Yeah, I’ve told you.
 We Lebs really know our food”.
 It always makes me laugh.
-I met my friend Christine when we were both working at a café in Brunswick Street in Melbourne many years ago.
+I met my friend Christine when we were both working at a café on Brunswick Street in Melbourne many years ago.
 Her grandmother is the well known Lebanese Chef, Abla, made famous by her inspired Lebanese restaurant Abla’s in Carlton.
-My friends and I often make pigs of ourselves, snouting in her trough of Lebanese magic.
+My friends and I often indulge in her trove of Lebanese magic.

 Christine taught me the Lebanese version of this popular salad, which is a weekly staple in my diet.
 I then modified it to make it a gluten free tabouli using quinoa.
 This gluten free tabouli is a fantastic Summer salad that can be enjoyed all year round.
 Tabbouleh was traditionally a Mediterranean mountain dish.
 It is commonly served in Iraq, Syria, Turkey, Cyprus, and all over the Middle East as a popular daily accompaniment in various incantations.
 In Australia, because of our huge Lebanese and Middle Eastern population, tabouli is found absolutely everywhere.
 I must admit, that I only like the traditional Lebanese version using flat leaf parsley instead of its curly counterpart.